Bankruptcy Questions and Answers

 - The debtor gathers financial information for use in preparing the petition for bankruptcy and the schedules of assets, debts, income and expenses, the statement of financial affairs, and statement of intentions concerning secured debts;

-- Obtaining the required pre-filing credit counseling from an Eastern District of Wisconsin approved credit counselor;
+- The debtor obtains the required pre-filing credit counseling from an Eastern District of Wisconsin approved credit counselor;

 - The court notifies scheduled creditors of the case filing, the meeting of creditors, the injunctive stay against creditor actions, the last date for creditors to file challenges to the debtor’s discharge or the dischargeability of a particular debt, the initial status of assets available in the case, and other pertinent information;